Homepage / Zinc

 In some cases, people practicing a vegan or vegetarian diet may also have difficulty providing their bodies with adequate amounts of zinc.
 Other people with dietary restrictions, such as those suffering from insulin resistance or type I and type II diabetes, may also face similar difficulties.

-Zinc - use in TP2
+Zinc - application in TP2

 As a result, Dr. Tadeusz Podbielski's TP2 preparation is characterized by positive effects on strengthening the body's defensive forces and improving its daily functioning.
 It is an invaluable aid in the fight against various types of diseases, including cancer.